Parvin-Vaziri/deepfake-video-detection-m2tr/README.md

 - NumPy

 ## Implementation
+## Implementation
-The experiments were implemented in a Jupyter Notebook and executed on Google Colab due to GPU and memory requirements.
+The model was implemented and executed in Google Colab due to GPU and memory requirements.